apitestbase/apitestbase.github.io/Data-Driven-Testing.md

 [![Data Driven Test Case Run](https://github.com/zheng-wang/irontest/blob/master/screenshots/data-driven-testing/data-driven-test-case-run.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/data-driven-testing/data-driven-test-case-run.png)

 Click a step run link to view its report, or click the result link beside the Run button to see the whole test case run report.

-### Summary
-With data driven testing, all operations of the Article web service can be tested by one test case.
-Similarly, testing of one operation with various (typically edge) parameters can also be included in the test case.